petersonjonath/personalwebpage/talks.md

 invited lectures
 ---

 “The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
-Columbia University/Union Theological Seminary, October 2023.
+Columbia University/Union Theological Seminary.
 New York, NY.
+2023.

 “Marks of the Pen: Bodily Branding and Scholarly Practice in Early Modern South Asia.”
 The Parekh Institute of Indian Thought, Centre for the
-Study of Developing Societies, July 2023.
+Study of Developing Societies.
 New Delhi, India.
+2023.

 “Courtly Debate and its Discontents.” *Age of Vedānta Research Group*.
-University of Chicago, October 2022.
+University of Chicago.
 Chicago, IL.
+2023.

 “An Ocean at River’s Edge: Reading the Vedas in Eighteenth Century Pandharpur.”
-Hebrew University of Jerusalem, August, 2022.
+Hebrew University of Jerusalem.
+2022.

 “Polemics and Power in Early Modern South Asia.”
-Stanford University, April, 2022.
-Stanford, CA.
+Stanford University.
+Stanford, CA. 2022.

 “The Limits of Exegesis in Early Modern South Asia.” *Practices of Commentary Collaborative Research Group*.
-University of Toronto, January, 2021.
+University of Toronto.
 Toronto, ON.

-"*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University, November, 2019.
+2020.

+"*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University.
 Stanford, CA.

-"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*, November 2018.
+2019.

+"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*.
 Puducherry, India.
+2018.

 ---